networknt/light-doc/content/en/service/_index.md

 - [COVID-19](/service/covid-19/)

-[oauth-kafka][] is our enterprise OAuth 2.0 provider build on top of light-kafka and kafka streams for event sourcing and CQRS.
-It is scalalbe and integrated with light-portal.
-The light-oauth2 will be still available for users who want to put everything together on a destop or a laptop.
-The API interface is the same and serviceIds are slightly different.
-This component is available for enterprise customers and subscription services will be availabe from light-portal site.
+[oauth-kafka][] is our enterprise OAuth 2.0 provider built on top of light-kafka and kafka streams for event sourcing and CQRS.
+It is scalable and integrated with light-portal.
+The light-oauth2 will still be available for users who want to put everything together on a desktop or a laptop.
+The API interface is the same and the serviceIds are slightly different.
+This component is available for enterprise customers and subscription services will be available from light-portal site.

 [light-portal][] is an API runtime management and marketplace.
 In the service mesh context, it is the control plane.

 [light-controller][] is a standard edition of global registry and discovery service with runtime monitoring.

-[light-router][] is a proxy service that can help an external or a  legacy client to access cloud-native microservices by encapsulating consumer side cross-cutting concerns into a microservice as a distributed gateway.
+[light-router][] is a proxy service that can help an external or a legacy client access cloud-native microservices by encapsulating consumer side cross-cutting concerns into a microservice as a distributed gateway.

 [light-proxy][] is a proxy service that can bring legacy REST API to the Light ecosystem by encapsulating all provider side cross-cutting concerns into a microservice as a distributed gateway.